JennHubert/dssa_dw_final_project_JennHubert/README.md

 It takes data from a highly normalized transactional database and transforms it into a data warehouse in a star schema for optimizied queries.

+This code can be used as a guide for creating your own data warehouse.

 ---
 The following python libraries were crucial in completing this assignement